Ranunculaceae: Molecular phylogenetics

 In addition to the two monotypic subgenera, Coptoideae has 17 species and Thalictroideae has 450, including Thalictrum and Aquilegia.
 The other genera (2025 species, 81% of the family) belong to Ranunculoideae.
 Kingdonia had been included by Tamura in Anemoneae, but is now added to Circaeasteraceae.

+In recent years, researchers have used nuclear genes (obtained through transcriptome sequencing technology) to further investigate the phylogenetic relationships of the Ranunculaceae family, and their findings are consistent with those of Wang and colleagues (2009).
+However, this study indicates that the ancestors of the Ranunculaceae family experienced multiple whole-genome duplication (WGD) events, which may be related to the longstanding prosperity of this ancient group.